goatandsheep/McMaster_Notes/sfwr_eng_4c03.md

 **Data sent** [$\lambda'_{in}$]: $\lambda_{in} + \lambda_{Tr}$

 * If infinite buffer, linear increase until R/2
-* In reality, it tapers off because re-transmission of data is necessary
+* In reality, more and more re-transmission of data is necessary as more congestion
 * The difference between the two functions is the amount of re-transmitted data.
 * If you have a matrix of multiple routers in a row, you need to be careful as to not cause *deadlock* if you fill up the buffers